Skip to Main Content

 Vida and professional standards

-The Vida union and Austrian Film Institute regulations set professional standards for screen actors.
-Understanding these rules prevents production delays and ensures legal compliance.
+The Vida union and Austrian Film Institute rules set pro standards for screen actors.
+Knowing these rules prevents production delays and makes sure legal compliance.

-- ● Union membership determines minimum pay scales and working conditions
+• Union membership sets minimum pay scales and working conditions

-- ● Union agreements cover meal breaks, overtime, and travel allowances
+• Union agreements cover meal breaks, late hours, and travel allowances

 Union vs Non-Union

-Union actors have guaranteed minimum daily rates (currently €120 for extras, €350+ for principal roles) plus overtime provisions.
-Non-union talent offers more flexibility but still requires proper contracts and social security contributions.
+Union actors have guaranteed minimum daily rates (now €120 for extras, €350+ for principal roles) plus late hours provisions.
+Non-union talent gives more flexibility but still needs proper contracts and social security inputs.

 Working Time Limits

-Standard shooting days are 10 hours maximum, with mandatory meal breaks.
-Overtime kicks in after 8 hours, and night work (11 PM-6 AM) carries premium rates.
-Weekend and holiday work requires additional approvals and higher compensation.
+Standard shooting days are 10 hours maximum, with required meal breaks.
+Late hours kicks in after 8 hours, and night work (11 PM-6 AM) carries premium rates.
+Weekend and holiday work needs extra approvals and higher compensation.

 Travel and Accommodation

 Talent traveling more than 30km from their base location are entitled to travel allowances.
-Overnight stays require accommodation provision or per diems.
-These costs add up quickly for location shoots outside major cities.
+All-night stays need lodging provision or per diems.
+These costs add up fast for location shoots outside major cities.

 Payment Structures and Budgeting